0xPolygonID/tutorials/mkdocs/docs/verify-with-zkp-application-level/zk-login-integration.md

   - The rules such as the `query` or the claim `schema` used as public input for the circuit match the ones included inside the auth request.

 This "off-circuit" verification is important because a user can potentially modify the query and present a valid proof.
 A user born the 2000-12-31 shouldn't pass the check.
 But if they generate a proof using a query input `"$lt": 20010101`, the verifier would see it as a valid proof.
 By doing verifying the public inputs of the circuit, the verifier is able to detect the cheat.

+> The executable code for this section can be found [here](https://github.com/0xPolygonID/tutorial-examples/tree/main/verifier-integration)